The-Politico/interactive-news-developer-guide/policies.md

 ### Code of conduct

-Team members are subject to all our corporate policies regarding conduct and interpersonal behavior, and should report abuses as specified in company guidelines.
+Team members are subject to all our corporate policies regarding conduct and interpersonal behavior and should report abuses as specified in company guidelines.

 In addition, we'd like to add a few extra guidelines specific to this team's work: